 The plan over here in Canada is to treat the first six months as a vacation, get my workshop running, get a car and generally just get used to the area.
 To stay here I must have been working for at least one year with a total of 1000 hours, the job must be in a specific professional field, such as "electronic technician" or in manufacturing.
 So long I can get something like this part-time I will be happy, I can build up my experience in the role, if I can get full-time, even better.

 2017 - At the start of the year I decided to apply for a job in the field I worked previously, employment was difficult so I thought it would be an easy way into work.
 It was, I got the job within a week of an interview, the job was not advertised, I just approached with my expertise and hoped for the best.
-The job is ok, of course it's not what I intend to do ultimately but it's a stepping stone, I certainly wouldn't mind working there a few years, but, it all depends on the people I work with, I can't deal with stress anymore due to my deteriorating health, which concerns me if I can't get it fixed.
+The job is ok, of course it's not what I intend to do ultimately but it's a stepping stone, I certainly wouldn't mind working there a few years, but, it all depends, I can't deal with stress anymore due to my deteriorating health, which concerns me if I can't get it fixed.
 I never liked to mention my health before on this website because I intended to use this site to help me get employment, I do however look pretty Ill most of the time so it's difficult to hide, I hope this is just a hurdle in my life, once I'm fixed I can finally start a career in the path I enjoy.
 The fact is that my health affects me in certain ways, stress severely intensifies the symptoms, the reason my last job almost got me to the stage where I couldn't physically and mentally function anymore.

 Academically I've always been an achiever, I'm sure those who read my projects may have expected me to be a little further on the career ladder, unfortunately the way I currently am affects my cognitive ability too, not always, but I cannot predict my good days, hence why I'm just a machinist and not an engineer or scientist.
 I have managed to do a good job at hiding my issue, to most I appear to get on with my working and social life with no issue, on the outside, the fact is I'm burning out, I always feel extremely nauseous, de-personalised, I'm in constant pain and very under weight.
 I do have good days, these I can build my strength back and work on my projects, the reason progress is sometimes slow.
 I've always been referred to as a hard worker delivering quality work, what could I be like if I could run at 100%, I guess time will tell.